-As mothers, we are all looking for a way to be “perfect,” but what defines perfection?
+As mothers, we all have a desire for perfection, but what defines the “perfect” mother?
 Is it societies view of what a good mom does, or how our family defines motherhood?
 Is it simply the internal image we have created in our heads of what being a mommy looks like?
 Almost every mom I know is striving to be their version of the “perfect” mother.
 They are constantly beating themselves up because of their “failures,” or their inability to achieve this aforementioned “perfection.”
 I use quotes here because I believe it’s all relative.
-What we deem successes and failures is based on our values, our upbringing and the things we hold true to our heart.
+What we deem successes and failures are based on our values, our upbringing and the things we hold true to our heart.

 When I became a mom a few short months ago I realized the sheer power of mom guilt and the pressures I put on myself to be MY version of perfect.
 What did that look like?
 To sum it up, I had this idea in my head that I needed to know absolutely everything there is to know about being a mom.
 I needed to be stoic 100% of the time.
 I needed to always have it together in terms of my home, the meals I put on the table, the activities I did with Ellie, etc.

 One night, my mom and I were discussing the guilt I was feeling over something obsolete.
 I looked across the room and listened to her explain all the ways she had experienced guilt over the years.
 All the worries she had.
 The sleepless nights she encountered, and the times she questioned herself.
 I didn’t remember a single one of them.
 Never before had I questioned whether or not I had the “perfect” mother.
 I simply knew.
 This realization hadn’t come to me as a grown woman.
 It’s something I had always firmly believed.

 As a child, I looked up to my mother.
 I appreciated and respected her as a person inside and outside of our home.
 This is not to say I didn’t get angry with her, but it was always short lived.
 I knew I had hit the jackpot when it came to moms.
 In my heart, she was “perfection.”